esoadamo/thesis/chapters/Services.md

 ![[Pasted image 20240430084545.png|Login form for a Cloudflare Dashboard portal]]
 ### Cloud services

 The main point of cloud services provided by Apple for general consumers is its cloud storage iCloud.
 With a free Apple ID account on a Apple device, the user gets only 5 GB of storage.
 Though, this storage can be extended with payed subscription.
 By default, the Apple automatically backs-up both all taken photos to the iCloud and the whole device itself.
 As this does not require any action to be taken by user, it can be considered as a secure-by-default solution.
 On the other hand, it can quickly drain the available free storage, pushing user to the payed subscription.
+The payed subscription is priced monthly at [[@appleICloudPlans]]:

+- 25 Kč for 50 GB
+- 79 Kč for 200 GB
+- 249 Kč for 2 TB
+- 749 Kč for 6 TB
+- 1490 Kč for 12 TB

 Other than this tiered subscriptions, there exists also the possibility to use so-called [Web-only access to iCloud](https://support.apple.com/en-us/102447), which offers only 1 GB of space.

 ![[Pasted image 20240430085537.png|Payed subscription plans for iCloud]]